 The International Trauma Center is a pioneer and now world leader in the design, development, dissemination and implementation of community based interventions assisting enterprises committed to supporting a community’s inherent leadership capacities and resiliency responses in the face of trauma and violence.

-The International Trauma Center offers design, development, consultancy and training in a broad continuum of community based interventions,psychosocial interventions, and clinical interventions, which include:
+The International Trauma Center offers design, development, consultancy and training in a broad continuum of community based interventions and psychosocial interventions which include:

 Primary Goal: Build Community Coalitions for the Prevention of Suicide and for the Implementation and Management of Suicide Cluster Contagion Containment